 To determine the most probable author of a disputed text, Burrows (2002) suggests that the most important aspect to take into account is the frequency of very frequent terms (the top m = 40-150 most frequent word types).
-In this set of very frequent word types we can find many function words (e.g., determiners (e.g., the, a), prepositions (in, of), conjunctions (or), pronouns (we, she), and certain auxiliary verbal forms (has, was, can)).
+In this set of very frequent word types we can find many function words (e.g., determiners (e.g., the, a), prepositions (the), conjunctions (the), pronouns (the), and certain auxiliary verbal forms (the).
 Following Burrows' specifications, we ignore punctuation marks and numbers.
 The main underlying idea is to consider only very frequent words used unconsciously by an author and able to reveal his/her own "fingerprint".